×

 Aside from the negative impact of drug-related crime on society, substance use has other negative consequences.
 For instance, a breakdown of families, a loss of productivity among workers, and an overburdened law enforcement are a few examples.

 Here are a few more effects you may not have thought of.
 Meth labs pose environmental risks due to toxic chemicals and fumes that pollute the air and seep into groundwater.
-Furthermore, massive amounts of forest land are cleared for use in growing coca plants and marijuana plants.

 The impact of substance use, trafficking, crime, and deaths is wreaking havoc on major cities and small towns alike.